sverrirs/jekyll-paginate-v2/examples/README.md

 ## Example 3: Tag and Collection Pagination
 Book review site that organizes its content into collections and by tags.
 Uses the `pretty` permalink structure for the site.

+Demonstrates the following:

-This site demonstrates how the pagination logic handles paginating across one or more collections at the same time.
+* how the pagination logic handles paginating across one or more collections at the same time.
 The pagination can also paginate over all collections.

-This site also demonstrates how to sort posts by nested front-matter attributes.
+* how to sort posts by nested front-matter attributes.
+* Autopages configuration and setup